cloudify-cosmo/docs.getcloudify.org/content/plugins/creating-your-own-plugin.md

     current_ctx.clear()
 {{< /gsHighlight >}}

 (Note: `MockCloudifyContext` accepts various additional parameters.
-Check the [documentation]({{< field "mock_ctx_link" >}}) for more information.)
+Check the [documentation]({{< field "mock_ctx_link" >}}) for more information).

-# The end (Sort of)

-That's it!
-You just wrote your first plugin!
-All you need now is to incorporate it within your blueprint.
-For additional info see the [Plugins]({{< relref "blueprints/spec-plugins.md" >}}) specification.
+Now that the plugin is created, you need to incorporate it in your blueprint.
+For more information, see the [Plugins]({{< relref "blueprints/spec-plugins.md" >}}) specification.

-# Additional Info
+## Supplementary Inforomation

-## The Context Object
+### The Context Object

-The `ctx` context object contains contextual parameters mirrored from the blueprint along-side additional functionality:
+The `ctx` context object contains contextual parameters that are mirrored from the blueprint, alongside additional functionality:

-### Properties context objects
+#### Properties Context Objects

 * `ctx.instance.id` - The unique ID of the node's instance.
-* `ctx.node.properties` - The properties of the node as declared under the `properties` dict.
+* `ctx.node.properties` - The properties of the node as declared under the `properties` dictionary.
 * `ctx.instance.runtime_properties` - The properties that are assigned to a **node's instance** at runtime.
 These properties are either populated by the plugin itself (for instance, an automatically generated port that the plugin exposes when it's run), or are generated prior to the invocation of the plugin (for instance, the ip of the machine the plugin is running on).

-### Utility context objects
+#### Utility Context Objects

-* `ctx.logger` - a Cloudify specific logging mechanism which you can use to send logs back to the Cloudify manager environment.
+* `ctx.logger` - A Cloudify-specific logging mechanism to send logs back to the Cloudify Manager environment.
-* `ctx.download_resource` - Downloads a given resource.
+* `ctx.download_resource` - Downloads a specified resource.
-* `ctx.download_resource_and_render` - Downloads a given resource and renders it according to an optional variables dictionary.
+* `ctx.download_resource_and_render` - Downloads a specified resource and renders it according to an optional variables dictionary.
 The context itself is automatically injected, and available as `ctx`.
-A resource with this content:
+A resource with the following content:
  {{< gsHighlight  "yaml" >}}
     deployment_id: {{ctx.deployment.id}}
     test: {{hello}}
  {{< /gsHighlight >}}

-    and `{'hello': 'world'}` as a `template_variables` dictionary, will be downloaded as a resource with this content:
+    and `{'hello': 'world'}` as a `template_variables` dictionary, is downloaded as a resource with the following content:

     {{< gsHighlight  "yaml" >}}
     deployment_id: <current_deployment_id>